Cloud-SPAN/create-aws-instance-1-open-account/_episodes/01-create-your-account.md

 ![Caption.](../fig/using-acc01-signingin-as-root-page.PNG.jpg "The sign in page showing the options to choose Root user or IAM user")

-> Types of user
+> ## Types of user
-> 1. The login page will give you the option to login either as the `Root user` or as an `IAM user` --- IAM stands for Identity Access Managment.
+> 1. The login page will give you the option to login either as the **Root user** or as an **IAM user** --- IAM stands for Identity Access Managment.
-> 2. The `Root user` account is for the owner of the account who "performs tasks requiring unrestricted access", such as updating billing information or deleting the account, while an `IAM user` account is for a user who "performs daily tasks" such as using AWS services.
+> 2. The Root user account is for the owner of the account who "performs tasks requiring unrestricted access", such as updating billing information or deleting the account, while an IAM user account is for a user who "performs daily tasks" such as using AWS services.
-> 3. At this stage you can only login to the `Root user` account.
+> 3. At this stage you can only login to the Root user account.
 In the next episode you will create an IAM account which you will use to create and manage your instance.
 {: .callout}

-Login to your `Root user` account by entering the email address that you used to open your account in step 1.
+Login to your **Root user** account by entering the email address that you used to open your account in step 1.

 Press **Next** button.
-You will be prompted to (1) enter some characters by a "Security check" box and then your password, (2) select either the previous or the new version of the `Console Home` (please choose the new version), and (3) select your cookie preferences (select as you prefer).
+You will be prompted to (1) enter some characters by a "Security check" box and then your password, (2) select either the previous or the new version of the **Console Home** (please choose the new version), and (3) select your cookie preferences (select as you prefer).

 ![Caption.](../fig/using-acc04-signedin-options-services-and-cookies.PNG.jpg "The AWS Management console after you have logged in")

-Finally you will be logged in as `Root user`, able to use your account.
+Finally you will be logged in as Root user, able to use your account.
 We will first configure your account in the next episode.

 > ## Exercise
 > As you eventually will logout from your account, please make a note of the address to log back in to the AWS Managment Console:
-> `aws.amazon.com/console` or `https://aws.amazon.com/console`
+> aws.amazon.com/console or https://aws.amazon.com/console
 {: .challenge}